hifiberry/roomeq/doc/api.md

 - `duration` (float, optional): Duration to analyze in seconds (default: entire file from start_time)
 - `normalize` (float, optional): Frequency in Hz to normalize to 0 dB (all other levels adjusted relative to this frequency)
 - `points_per_octave` (integer, optional): Summarize FFT into logarithmic frequency buckets (1-100, enables log frequency summarization)
-- `psychoacoustic_smoothing` (float, optional): Apply psychoacoustic smoothing with critical band filtering (0.1-5.0, where 1.0 is normal strength)

 **Note:** Must specify either `filename` OR `filepath`, not both.
 Use either `start_time` OR `start_at`, not both (start_at takes precedence if both are provided).